WHY CHOOSE BREEDEN LAW OFFICE:

 Alimony – known more commonly as spousal support – is not a given.
 Still, the court may look sympathetically to the spouse with little or no income.
 A judge might grant spousal support so that you may secure the necessary education and training to enter the workforce.

-Protect yourself and your wealth with the Breeden Law Firm.
+Protect yourself and your wealth with the Breeden Law Office.

 Attorney Breeden guides you through the complexities of a high asset divorce.
-Whatever support you need, you can rely on the Breeden Law Firm for responsive legal care.
-Call 919-661-4970 today or use our contact form for a confidential conversation about your case.
+Whatever support you need, you can rely on the Breeden Law Office for responsive legal care.